CagriCatik/Lua/README.md

 # Lua Basics Tutorial Series

-This repository contains a collection of Lua basics tutorial videos.
 These tutorials cover fundamental Lua programming concepts and techniques.
 Whether you're new to Lua or need a refresher, this series will guide you through the essential aspects of the language.

 ## Table of Contents